 - Universal background checks;

 - Ban on assault weapons and military-style accessories;

 - Extreme Risk Protection Orders, which enable courts to temporarily remove guns from people who are at risk of harming themselves and others.

 On the initiative of Group 39, Pittsburgh City Council passed on December 11, 2018 a Will of Council to express support for resettling refugees to the U.S.

 Pittsburgh is a city built by immigrant communities, and we thank City Council for declaring that our city continues to be welcoming for immigrants and refugees.
 We also thank Councilman O’Connor for sponsoring this Will of Council.

 On December 12, 2018, dozens of people gathered at Calvary Episcopal Church to write more than 400 letters in Group 39’s annual Write for Human Rights event.
 We are grateful to Calvary Episcopal Church for hosting, and to City Council and the Mayor for supporting this event by each issuing a proclamation.
 We also thank members of CeaseFirePA, AIUSA Group 524, CISV, Casa Jan Jose, PADP, Hope Tree Project, Sierra Club, 350.org, Thomas Merton Center, and others for their presence and stimulating conversations!

-Join Amnesty International Pittsburgh (group 39) and many other inspiring Pittsburgh rights groups and community leaders on Wednesday, December 6, 2017 for our annual Write-a-thon and Human Rights Festival.
+Join Amnesty International Pittsburgh (group 39) and many other inspiring Pittsburgh rights groups and community leaders on Wednesday, December 12, 2018, 6-9pm for at Calvary Episcopal Church our annual Write-for-Rights event.

 Stop in and stay as long as you can.
 Write letters.
 Talk to other activists.
 Check out information tables about local groups working in Pittsburgh on local, national and international issues.
 Fortify yourself with the free refreshments.